 One of their attractions was that the Dollies were discreet.
 Their romantic attachments never became public.
 But they broke hearts, and bank balances, too, even those of the super-rich.
 Gordon Selfridge, the American-born founder of Oxford Street's grand department store, at the age of 69, fell so hopelessly for the 33-year-old Jenny that he squandered a large part of his fortune on her.

-Drawn to gambling they were casino regulars, winning massively, draped in the latest fashions and dripping jewelry.
-Their gambling earned them $850,000 in one season at Deauville and in one evening in Cannes, Jenny won four million francs which she converted into jewelry, going on to win another 11 million.
+Drawn to gambling they were casino regulars, winning massively, draped in the latest fashions and dripping jewellery.
+Their gambling earned them $850,000 in one season at Deauville and in one evening in Cannes, Jenny won four million francs which she converted into jewellery, going on to win another 11 million.

 As their dancing career ended Rosie the love with a man named Irving Netcher, and was deliriously happy.
 Jenny was lonely and on the course that led her eventually to reach for the sash of her dressing gown committing suicide in 1941 having lost a fortune.